nordan-conference/nordan-conference.github.io/program/index.md

 This talk explores the interplay between the geometry of a complex continuum and the behavior of these factors.
 Moving beyond the well-developed theory of real subsets, we will first establish a natural baseline: which complex sets share the asymptotic behavior of the unit disk, where Widom factors converge to 1?</p>

 <p>
 We then turn to the extremes.
-While Widom factors remain uniformly bounded for sets with smooth boundaries, it is a major open problem whether there exists \emph{any} complex continuum where they become unbounded.
+While Widom factors remain uniformly bounded for sets with smooth boundaries, it is a major open problem whether there exists <i>any</i> complex continuum where they become unbounded.
 We will discuss the ongoing search for such a set, examining theoretical lower bounds and the specific fractal geometries that might finally force indefinite growth.
 	</p>
       </div>
       </section>